Therapy for Life Transitions in Houston and Across Texas

 If Life Feels Unsettled Right Now…

-Major life changes can shake your sense of direction, identity, or control.
-You may recognize some of the experiences below as you navigate this season of change.
+Major life changes can quietly disrupt your sense of identity, direction, or stability.
+You may recognize parts of your experience below.

 Why Life Transitions Feel So Emotionally Intense